kolenaIO/kolena/docs/faq/index.md

 ??? faq "How can I add new users to my organization?"

-    Certain members of each organization have administrator privileges.
-These administrators can add new users, and grant users administrator privileges, by visiting the [:kolena-organization-16: Organization Settings](https://app.kolena.io/redirect/organization) page and adding
+    Administrators for your organization can add new users and grant users administrator privileges by visiting the [:kolena-organization-16: Organization Settings](https://app.kolena.io/redirect/organization) page and adding
     entries to the **Authorized Users** table.

     Note that this page is only visible for organization administrators.

+??? faq "Who are administrators for my organization?"

+    Certain members of each organization have administrator privileges.
+These administrators can manage users access and privileges, as well as configure Integrations.

+    You may become an administrator by having an existing administrator grant you privileges using the [:kolena-organization-16: Organization Settings](https://app.kolena.io/redirect/organization?tab=users) page.

 ??? faq "I'm new to Kolena — how can I learn more about the platform and how to use it?"